erenon/ComPPI/README.md

 What is ComPPI?
 ---------------

-Comppi is a Compartmentalized Protein-Protein Interaction Network
+Comppi is a Compartmentalized Protein-Protein Interaction database

 Requirements
 ------------